 Some of the more nutritious foods, like kale, don’t always taste so great unless you prepare them in an elaborate fashion.

-You’ll find many recommendations in the form of RDAs to direct you to what is needed, but unfortunately they’re just too general and don’t take into account the variables in human constitution and daily needs.
+You’ll find many recommendations in the form of RDAs to direct you to what is needed, but unfortunately, they’re just too general and don’t take into account the variables in human constitution and daily needs.

 Despite there being more natural ways to manufacture them, these are the cheapest and easiest so if you’re going for cheap multivitamins, chances are that’s what you’ll be ingesting.

 Multivitamins are nothing without proper absorption

 Interactions of some vitamins with each other and with foods can also be an issue.
-Some vitamins are fat-soluble, which means that they should be consumed with food; A, D, E, and K, for instance.
-Vitamins A and E counteract the effects of vitamin K, and iron when taken with caffeinated drinks interferes with their absorption.
-It also prevents proper absorption of copper and zinc.
+Some vitamins are fat-soluble, which means that they should be consumed with food; A, D, E, and K, for instance. vitamins A and E counteract the effects of vitamin K, and iron when taken with caffeinated drinks interferes with their absorption.
+It also prevents the proper absorption of copper and zinc.
 Phytates are compounds in vegetables, whole grains, seeds and nuts.
-These can interfere with absorption of trace minerals, resulting in dangerous mineral deficiencies.
+These can interfere with the absorption of trace minerals, resulting in dangerous mineral deficiencies.

-Cheap vitamin products are loaded with nasty packing materials and preservatives, none of which help either the absorption of the nutrients contained in them, or your health.
+Cheap vitamin products are loaded with nasty packing materials and preservatives, none of which help either the absorption of the nutrients contained in them or your health.
 Maintaining your health with most multivitamins is not really possible, whatever those marketing such products will tell you.
 If the vitamins are counteracting each other or blocking the absorption of the nutrients in the food you eat, you could be damaging your health instead.

-Natural ways to get your nutrients
+Natural ways to get your Multivitamins

 Here are some natural ways to obtain your nutrition:

-Some highly nutritious vegetables to add into your diet would be beet greens, chard, chicory, chives, Chinese cabbage, collard green, dandelion green, endive, kale, lettuce (go for romaine and avoid iceberg), mustard green, parsley, red peppers, spinach, turnip green and watercress.
+Some highly nutritious vegetables to add to your diet would be beet greens, chard, chicory, chives, Chinese cabbage, collard green, dandelion green, endive, kale, lettuce (go for romaine and avoid iceberg), mustard green, parsley, red peppers, spinach, turnip green and watercress.
 Eat fermented vegetables too, like sauerkraut, which populates the gut with friendly bacteria.

 In terms of fruit, you should also eat plenty of raisins and berries, apples, bananas, and prunes.
 You can’t go too wrong with fruit, except if you’re choosing the non-organic, pesticide covered variety.
-Local, seasonal fruit and veg is best, followed by imported organic.
+Local, seasonal fruit and veg are best, followed by imported organic.

 Herbs and spices

 Be liberal with your herbs and spices, and make sure they’re the organic variety rather than the damaging, irradiated and preservative-laden supermarket ones.
 Turmeric is a great one.
-The curcumin in this enhances cardiovascular health, relieves pain, reduces fat, and is anti-cancer
+The curcumin in this enhances cardiovascular health, relieves pain, reduces fat, and is anti-cancer.

 Green superfood powders and tea

-If you need to supplement, take 1,000 to 2,000 IU per day for better immune health, bone health and cognitive function.
+If you need to Supplement, take 1,000 to 2,000 IU per day for better immune health, bone health and cognitive function.

 Omega-3 fatty acids

-Make sure you’re getting enough omega-3 fatty acids and not too many of the omega-6 variety, which are actually detrimental, causing inflammation.
-Omega-3 can be obtained through a good fish oil.
+Make sure you’re getting enough omega-3 fatty acids and not too many of the omega-6 variety, which is actually detrimental, causing inflammation.
+Omega-3 can be obtained through good fish oil.